tobek/laminae/colophon.md

 ## Contact

-Very interested in feedback of any sort if you feel like sharing.
+I am interested in feedback or comments of any sort if you feel like sharing.
 In particular I'm interested in things that take you *out* of the flow of reading, e.g. something in the world doesn't make sense or is inconsistent, as well as any aspects you're curious to hear more about.
 Also love hearing about things you come across that feel like they belong to a particular lamina---I'm keeping a list.
 Also bugs.

 <a href="mailto:laminae@thereitwas.com">laminae@thereitwas.com</a>